apache/hudi/website/docs/writing_data.md

 ```

 **Note**: INSERT OVERWRITE is not supported yet but already on the roadmap.

-## Syncing to Hive
+## Syncing to Hive (Optional)

 Both tools above support syncing of the table's latest schema to Hive metastore, such that queries can pick up new columns and partitions.
-In case, its preferable to run this from commandline or in an independent jvm, Hudi provides a `HiveSyncTool`, which can be invoked as below,
+In case, it's preferable to run this from commandline or in an independent jvm, Hudi provides a `HiveSyncTool`, which can be invoked as below,
 once you have built the hudi-hive module.
 Following is how we sync the above Datasource Writer written table to Hive metastore.

 ```java